Unthrottled/ultra-marathon/content/thestrugglebus/a_greatestchallenge.md

 ### Getting to Sleep on Time

 What I had been telling myself previously was a lie, though it was slightly mis-worded.
-Most of the correct word where present, just put in the wrong order.
+Most of the correct words where present, just put in the wrong order.
 Instead of, "I am strong-willed, therefore I have habits, and because my habits are hurting me, I can change my habits."
 What it actually was "I am strong-willed, because I have habits.
 My current habits are hurting me, I can use my habits to change myself."
 This was realized only after I went through a spout of an existential crisis.
 A time when nothing really mattered, and there was no real point in doing anything.
 I felt hollow, and nothing I did would make the feeling go away.
-My current life philosophy, is that there is no point in life, so that means there is no reason to not make the most out of it.
+My current life philosophy, is that there is no point in life, so that means there is no reason not to make the most out of it.
 The only meaning in life is the meaning I give it.
 When things start to feel pointless, I just dig into the things that I gave meaning before, and just wade through hollowness.
 It is because I have such strong habits, that I am able to be resilient.
 I have normally exited these bouts stronger than before and knowing myself better.